godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 been equipped.

-Because we know our pistol's ``equip`` animation automatically transitions to the pistol's idle animation, if we are in the pistol's idle animation the pistol most have finished playing the equip animation.
+Because we know our pistol's ``equip`` animation automatically transitions to the pistol's idle animation, if we are in the pistol's idle animation the pistol must have finished playing the equip animation.

-.. note:: We know these animations will transition because we wrote to the code to make them transition in ``Animation_Manager.gd``
+.. note:: We know these animations will transition because we wrote the code to make them transition in ``Animation_Manager.gd``

 Next we check to see if the player is in the ``Idle_unarmed`` animation state.
 Because all unequipping animations go to this state, and because any weapon can be equipped from this state, we change animations to ``Pistol_equip`` if the player is in the ``Idle_unarmed`` state.